jamsocket/limelight/README.md

 procedural macro (`vertex_attribute`) for mapping from a Rust-side `struct` to a GPU-side set of vertex attributes.

-`buffer.set_data` is *lazy*: it does not result in any GPU activity until the next time the buffer is used in a render call.
-(See [WebGL Insights](http://www.webglinsights.com/) section 14.2, *Deferring until the Draw Cycle*.)
-If a buffer is unchanged between render calls, it is not re-written to the GPU.

 ```rust
 use web_sys::WebGl2RenderingContext;
 use limelight::{Program, Renderer, Buffer, DrawMode, BufferUsageHint, vertex_attribute};